 The Birdfoot Festival’s Young Artist Program gives young musicians the chance to “be in the driver’s seat.”
 Guided by international-caliber musicians and working with a small group of your peers, the Young Artist Program empowers you to make musical decisions and develop your musical voice.
-This series of intensive chamber music coachings, workshops, masterclasses, and performance opportunities will expand your musical abilities, imagination, and leadership skills.
+Through a series of chamber music coachings, workshops, masterclasses, and performance opportunities, you will expand your musical abilities, imagination, and leadership skills.

 Young Artist Program participants have gone on to study music at Harvard, Eastman School of Music, Cleveland Institute of Music, and Peabody Conservatory, among others.

 - You may apply and participate in the program either as an individual or with a pre-formed ensemble put together by you or your teacher (e.g. a string quartet, woodwind quintet, piano trio, string duo, etc).
 If you apply as an individual, we will, whenever possible, place you in an ensemble with other young musicians of a similar age and level.

 - If you or a member of your ensemble is new to the program, you must participate in an introductory workshop on December 18, 2019 so that we can get to know you (and/or your ensemble).